Solar Fields: Biography

 The following year, Solar Fields composed Movements.
-The album was ranked in the top 10 of best albums by Echoes listeners.
-The album Movements was also used as the soundtrack for the indie game Capsized from the small Canadian studio Alientrap in 2011.
-It remains his most popular album to date.
+This album was also used as the soundtrack for the indie game Capsized from Alientrap in 2011.
 In 2010, he used the harmonies and melodies of Movements in a remix album titled Altered - Second Movements and started the Origin series, four albums which aim to present archives and unreleased songs.
 Until We Meet the Sky and Random Friday were composed in parallel.

-In 2013, he released the second album in the Origin series, Origin #02.
+In 2013, he released the second album in the Origin series, Origin # 02.
 He released his demo song "Cluster" later that year.
-His song "Pulse", along with a remix of it by Airwave, was released on June 30, 2014 by Joof Recordings.

-In July 2014, he released the compilations Red, Green and Blue (collectively known as R.G.B.), which would feature remasters, remixes and alternate versions of previously released tracks.

-On September 30, 2015, it was confirmed by DICE and Birgersson that he was creating the in-game score of Mirror's Edge: Catalyst, and that he had been working on said score for twelve months as of the aforementioned date.

-On March 29, 2018, his album Ourdom was released.
-It contained 13 tracks.
-He had reportedly begun working on it during 2016-2017 as a side project to an unnamed upcoming album, eventually turning it into a separate album entirely.

-On June 1, 2019, he released the third album in the Origin series, Origin#03.
-On November 9, 2019, he would release his first EP, Undiscovered Stories.

-On August 21, 2020, he hosted a live stream in collaboration with Messed!Up Magazine called Studio Jupiter Live Session, and on September 4, 2020, he released an album under the same name.
+His song "Pulse", along with a remix of it by Airwave, was released in June 2014 by Joof Recordings.
+In July 2014, he released the compilations Red, Green and Blue (collectively known as R.G.B.), featuring remasters, remixes and alternate versions of previously released tracks.
+In September 2015, it was announced by DICE and Birgersson that he was creating the in-game score of Mirror's Edge: Catalyst.
+In March 2018, his album Ourdom was released.
+In June 2019, he released the third album in the Origin series, Origin # 03.
+In November 2019, he released his first EP, Undiscovered Stories.
+In August 2020, he hosted a live stream in collaboration with Messed!Up Magazine called Studio Jupiter Live Session, and on September 4, 2020, he released an album under the same name.
+The follow-up to Ourdom, Formations, was released in November 2022, via his own label droneform records.

-Solar Fields released the follow-up to Ourdom on November 4, 2022, via his own label droneform records.
-Titled Formations, the full-length studio work consist of 10 tracks which, according to Birgersson, comes in a "different form, shape and emotion".